ghwood/ietf-i-d-process/index.md

 ## Additional work on and uses for this diagram

 This diagram is created to further understand the flow of I-Ds in the IETF.
-It may be teh bases for

 #### Generic I-D flow within the IETF
 ```mermaid